 To make a long story short, we demonstrated to you (in the video) how it works and what you need to do.
-First you need to loosen the inner (black numbered ring) counterclockwise all the way and then do the same with the outer (silver) knob.
-Now that it is loose, turn the silvered knob clockwise until you set the friction of the ballhead to a desired level.
-To save this level to the so called “memory of the ballhead” – turn the black numbered ring clockwise all the way.
+First, you need to loosen the inner (black numbered ring) counterclockwise all the way and then do the same with the outer (silver) knob.
+Now that it is loose, turn the silvered knob clockwise until you set the friction of the ballhead to the desired level.
+To save this level to the so-called “memory of the ballhead” – turn the black numbered ring clockwise all the way.

 What we don’t like about the CB-38 friction mechanism – at least as far as we understand the ballhead workings, is that if for some reason you want to have a friction level that is looser than the one you set to memory – you can’t – but we need to talk to FLM about this, as there might be something that we are missing here.